-• Establishing clear channels of communication with all sections of the community and other stakeholders, ensuring accountability and encouraging open consultation.
+establishing clear channels of communication with all sections of the community and other stakeholders, ensuring accountability and encouraging open consultation.

 Council ensures that clear channels of communication are in place and engages in regular meetings with the community and voluntary sector and with the public.
 It both welcomes and encourages feedback from stakeholders.
 In addition to the monthly meeting of full Council, Special Meetings of Council are also held monthly focused specifically on presentations from external bodies.
-All minutes of public meetings of the Council and its committees are available on the website, with audio recording of committees introduced in 2016-17 to further enhance transparency and accountability.
+All minutes of public meetings of the Council and its committees are available on the website, with audio recording of committees available during 2016-17 to further enhance transparency and accountability.
+Work is ongoing currently to develop and enhance our website to further enhance our digital communications.

-The Local Government Act (NI) 2014 legislated the Council's general power of competence enabling the Council to take any action it considered appropriate provided the action was not prohibited by any other legislation.
-Councils have been provided with the ability to act in their own interests and to develop innovative approaches to addressing issues in their borough.
+The Local Government Act (NI) 2014 legislated the Council's general power of competence enabling a Council to take any action it considered appropriate provided the action was not prohibited by any other legislation.
+Councils have been provided with the ability to act in their own interests and to develop innovative approaches to addressing issues in their District.